wardabscs-a/Life--Sentinel/README.md

 - **Browser geolocation** with a friendly city/country label resolved through reverse geocoding.
 - **Location-aware alerts** that filter supported alert data by distance from the user's current location.
 - **Weather monitoring** using Open-Meteo by default, including severity classification for weather conditions such as thunderstorms, heavy rain, and hail.
-- **Emergency resource finder** that queries OpenStreetMap/Overpass for nearby hospitals, police stations, fire stations, shelters, clinics, and ambulance stations.
+- **Emergency resource finder** that uses OpenStreetMap data through the Overpass API to find nearby hospitals, police stations, fire stations, shelters, clinics, and ambulance stations based on the user's current location.
 - **Emergency map** built with Leaflet and React Leaflet.

-### SOS and reporting
+### SOS and emergency reporting

 - **Press-and-hold SOS flow** with continuous location tracking during an active SOS session.
-- **Emergency reporting** with category, severity, description, location, and timestamp support.
+- **Emergency reporting** with category, severity, description, location, timestamp, and voice-recording support.
+- Supports emergency categories including **Accident, Fire, Flood, Earthquake, Medical, Crime/Harassment, and Other**.
+- **Real browser voice recording** using the MediaRecorder API, with microphone permission requested when recording is started.
 - **Trusted-contact notification workflow** for SOS events when an optional backend notification service is configured.
+- **Emergency-service call shortcuts** provide quick access to local emergency numbers such as Police (15), Rescue (1122), Fire (16), and Edhi (115).
-- **Honest fallback behavior:** when an optional backend is not configured, reports are stored locally and, for authenticated users, also attempted in Firestore.
+* **Honest fallback behavior:** when an optional backend is not configured, reports are stored locally and, for authenticated users, are also attempted in Firestore.
 The UI communicates the actual delivery state instead of claiming that emergency services were notified.

 ### Personal safety tools

-- **AI Emergency Assistant** for emergency classification and safety guidance.
+- **AI Emergency Assistant** powered by GPT-5.6 Luna for emergency classification, risk assessment, and safety guidance through the server-side `api/ai/chat.js` proxy.
+- **Detect** — analyzes available user input such as text, voice, images, and location context to help identify the emergency type and severity.
+- **Predict** — provides weather and hazard awareness using available environmental data.
+- **Guide** — provides situation-specific emergency instructions and safety guidance.
+- **Connect** — helps users reach trusted contacts and locate nearby hospitals, police stations, fire stations, shelters, clinics, and ambulance stations.
-- **Harassment-risk assessment** and related safety guidance.
+- **Harassment-risk assessment** with safety guidance for personal safety situations.
 - **Safe routes**, **community incidents**, alerts, emergency guides, and dedicated guidance pages.
-- **Trusted Contacts** management backed by Firestore.
-Contacts are isolated per authenticated user and persist across reloads.

 ### Account and experience

 - Firebase **email/password sign-up, sign-in, sign-out, session restoration, and password reset**.